aluveitie/RyzenMacPro/README.md

 - SSDT-USBX.aml
 - SSDT-XHC.aml

 The following SSDT files fixing SMBUS support.
 Choose on depending on the BIOS version either 2.00 or 2.30+.
+Note: Using this SSDT prevents the Machine from entering sleep.

 - SSDT-SBUS-MCHC_2.00.aml
 - SSDT-SBUS-MCHC_2.30.aml